- Swansea (Main) 01792 773 773

-Major changes to Stamp Duty charges will be brought in from 1 April 2018 in Wales, with a new system – called Land Transaction Tax - set to be administered by the Welsh Government.
+Major changes to Stamp Duty charges were brought in from 1 April 2018 in Wales, with a new system – called Land Transaction Tax - administered by the Welsh Government.

 The move is being hailed as a big step for those in favour of more devolved powers, since this is the first Welsh-only tax to be introduced in almost 800 years.
 And the changes will have the most impact upon those buying homes at the lowest and the highest ends of the value scale.

 While the new regime will, according to the Welsh Government, mean that nine out of ten buyers will pay the same or less than they do at the moment, there will be winners and losers.

 The most welcome news for many will be that the starting threshold for paying property tax in Wales will be nudged up to £180,000 from the current £125,000 - so those buying at up to £180,000 will escape the tax altogether.
 This will be attractive to many first time buyers, since the average house price in Wales is £150,000.